 Any grades of "incomplete" or disputed grades must be resolved within six weeks of the start of the next academic semester in order to either release a student from the requirement of completing a Conditional Year or to retain Tulane Scholarship after completing a conditional year.
 A decision to require a student to complete a Conditional Year or to deny Tulane Scholarship at the end of a Conditional Year is made at the conclusion of that academic year based on the student's GPA and number of enrolled credit hours.
 This decision will not be affected if a course is repeated after either of these criteria is determined.

 An appeal may or may not be granted.
 If the appeal is granted, financial aid for the student will be recalculated and the student will be notified by e-mail and/or mail of his/her award.
-An award of Tulane Scholarship may again be conditioned or placed on a Probationary Status upon certain academic requirements the student must meet.
+An award of Tulane Scholarship may made under a Probationary Status.
 If the appeal is not granted, the student may reapply for Tulane Scholarship aid after one year if the student has achieved an overall cumulative GPA of at least 2.300 with a minimum of 12 hours completed each semester.
 At that time, an award of Tulane Scholarship may be made assuming the student still demonstrates a financial need.
-This award may be conditioned upon certain academic requirements that the student must meet.

 If a student who successfully completes a Conditional Year and retains Tulane Scholarship ultimately falls below a 2.300 GPA and/or completes less than 12 hours a semester for any subsequent academic year, the student will NOT be given another Conditional Year and will not be offered any Tulane Scholarship.
 A student loses the opportunity to complete a Conditional Year if the Conditional Year is not completed within two academic years after the student first fell below the standard for retention of Tulane Scholarship.